hindutva/hindutva.github.io/paganology/mediterranian/philosophy/platonism/_intro.md

 title: Intro
 ---

+## Intro

+They are very valuable to us due to their explanation of the nature of the deva-s and their virile defence of polytheism.

+"Neoplatonism absorbed, appropriated, and creatively harmonized almost the entire Hellenic tradition of philosophy, religion, and even literature—with the exceptions of Epicureanism and the thoroughgoing corporealism of the Stoics.
+The result of this effort was a grandiose and powerfully persuasive system of thought that reflected upon a millennium of intellectual culture and brought the scientific and moral theories of Plato, Aristotle, and the ethics of the Stoics into fruitful dialogue with literature, myth, and religious practice. "

+### Tradition
+Middle Platonists, possibly Hindus ->  Ammonius Saccas (died c.
+AD 265) an apostate -> Plotinus (c.
+205 – c.
+270) of Egypt -> Porphyry (c.
+233–c.
+309) of Syria -> Iamblichus (c.
+245 – c.
+325) of Syria.

+Later, Hypatia (c.
+360 – 415) of Egypt who was burned by Christians, Proclus Lycaeus (February 8, 412 – April 17, 485) of Lycia in Anatolia, Roman Emperor Julian (331/332 – 26 June 363)) the apostate and his friend Sallustius.

 ## Incessant Emanationism
 - "Pagan Neoplatonists were not creationists.
 Instead, they speculated that the process of the emergence of the universe from their divine principle, has gone on forever, just as it continues at this very moment and will continue to do so, sustaining a world without end. ... reality emerged from “the First” in coherent stages, in such a way that one stage functions as creative principle of the next."